About

 The League Today

-Today the CMBA continues to operate as a not-for-profit amateur baseball association.
+Today the CMBA operates as a not-for-profit amateur baseball association.
 League fees are directed entirely toward operating the season, including field rentals, umpires, equipment, and league administration.

 Each summer, players from across the city and surrounding communities take the field in a league built on competition, tradition, and a shared love of the game.